sushi1028/Github-Branch-Protection-Automation/README.md

 7. Turn on **Require branches to be up to date before merging**
 8. Turn on **Include administrators**"

+**NOTE:** Python3 or higher version should be installed on your system.

 # LETS GET STARTED